flytbase/flytdocs/source/docs/Tutorials/FlytSim/FlytSimInstallationGuide.rst

 To install FlytSim binaries,

-* Download :download:`this <flytsim_install.sh>` FlytSim install script.
+* Go to the `FlytSim download`_ page.
+Download the FlytSimv1.0.zip file.
+Once downloaded, unzip the file to find *flytsim_1.0-1_amd64.deb* which is the FlytSim debian paclkage and *flytsim_install.sh*, an install script.
 Alternatively, you can create your own install script by copying the following lines.

 .. literalinclude:: flytsim_install.sh
    :language: bash
    :tab-width: 4

-* Make the file executable.
+* Make the install script executable.

 .. code-block:: bash